Demerits and penalties for not meeting mutual obligation requirements

 We can’t waive these penalties.

-If you do the right thing for 3 months in the penalty zone, you’ll return to the green zone.
-If this happens, you’ll have no demerits.
+If you do the right thing for 3 months, you’ll return to the green zone with no demerits.

 What other penalties apply